What causes body odour?

 - If smelly feet are a problem, you should make sure that you wear socks that are made from natural fabrics, and that you change them daily.
 Also be sure to avoid wearing shoes made from synthetic materials.

-Shield has a range of antiperspirant innovations to help with body odour, including 48-hour protection, and our clinical strength antiperspirant, Clinical Protection.
+Shield has a range of antiperspirant innovations to help with body odour, including 48-hour protection, and our clinical strength antiperspirant, Clinical Protection antiperspirant deodorant.
+Find all the answers to your body odour and sweat related questions here.